BurnySc2/SC2-Replay-Renamer/README.md

 ### 2) Windows only variant:

-- Download the `ReplayRenamer.zip` from TODO
+- Download the `ReplayRenamer.zip` from [here](https://github.com/BurnySc2/SC2-Replay-Renamer/releases/tag/0.1)
 - Extract the zip and launch `ReplayRenamer.exe`